Suleman octuplets: Grandparents

-In 2009 the octuplets' maternal grandfather, 67-year-old Edward Doud Suleman, identifying himself as a former Iraqi military man, said he would be returning to his native Iraq as a translator and driver, in order to financially support his daughter and her fourteen children.
+In 2009, the octuplets' maternal grandfather, 67-year-old Edward Doud Suleman, identifying himself as a former Iraqi military man, said he would be returning to his native Iraq as a translator and driver, in order to financially support his daughter and her 14 children.
 Their grandmother, 69-year-old Angela Victoria Suleman, a retired teacher, has helped look after the first six children.
 She indicated that she was overwhelmed looking after them, and was critical of her daughter in her public statements in 2009.
 For example, she said that her daughter did not contribute toward housing or food costs.

 Reception

 News of the octuplets caused an international media sensation.
-Much of the public response has been negative, including some death threats, which police are investigating.
-Suleman has even gone into hiding.
+Suleman had even gone into hiding.

 There has been much public discussion about Nadya Suleman's decision to transfer, carry, and give birth to octuplets.
 Many expressed concern that her decision for more children, despite being unemployed and unmarried, would burden taxpayers via public support.

 State Senator Gloria Negrete McLeod introduced legislation to have fertility clinics placed under the jurisdiction of the Medical Board of California.
 The transfer of twelve embryos in a woman under 35 years of age who already had children raised many controversies and led to calls for legislation to limit the number of simultaneous embryo transfers.

 Dr. Kamrava investigation

 The Medical Board of California announced on February 6, 2009, that it was investigating Dr. Kamrava, the physician who transferred the embryos, in an attempt to substantiate if there was a violation of the standard of care.
 The American Society for Reproductive Medicine expressed interest in assisting the Board in its investigation.
 Kamrava had also provided fertility treatment to a 49-year-old woman who was uninsured, 5 months pregnant with quadruplets, and hospitalized at Los Angeles County-USC Medical Center, where at least seven embryos were used.
 In October 2009, the American Society for Reproductive Medicine announced that it had expelled Dr. Kamrava.

 In January 2010, charges were filed with the California Medical Board in relation to the conception of the octuplets.
 The complaint also stated that Kamrava had exercised gross negligence, acted "beyond the reasonable judgment" of any physician, and used a number of embryos that "far exceeded" existing guidelines.

 On June 1, 2011, the California Board announced that Dr. Kamrava's license would be revoked effective July 1.
 The charges also included the assertion that fresh, non-frozen embryos were used each time.

 On May 8, 2013, the State Medical Board of Ohio denied Kamrava restoration of his medical license after he filed an appeal to practice there as it was the state where he was educated.

 According to The New York Times, Kamrava hid his assets in the Cook Islands, making use of its asset-protection trust laws.

+In July 2016, Kamrava filed an appeal with the California Medical Board to reinstate his license to practice in California.
+The Board rejected the appeal in September 2016.